 - Averted in True Grit; when Rooster Cogburn tries to get Mattie to a doctor after she's bitten by a snake, he makes his horse gallop so hard that the horse dies of exhaustion.

 - The charge of the Rohirrim at Helm's Deep in The Two Towers is down a slope so steep most people would hesitate to walk down it, let alone have 2,000 horses charge down it in a tightly packed formation.
 Since Gandalf is there, let's just assume A Wizard Did It.

-- Equestrians everywhere probably yelled back at the screen "Give him his head!" during Arwen's desperate ride with Frodo in Fellowship of the Ring.
+- Equestrians everywhere probably yelled back at the screen "Give him his head!" during Arwen's desperate ride with Frodo in The Fellowship of the Ring.
 When you're being chased by Ringwraiths, you let your horse stretch out his neck and run.

 - Of particular note is a scene in Chapter 20 of Book 12.
 Vanin, a scout, has just let Mat know that they are about twenty days away from Caemlyn.
 A group of Aes Sedai wishes to strike out on their own, assuming their small group can reach the city quicker than Mat's thousands strong Band of the Red Hand.